 Add small amounts of red to the roof, the ground, and the trees.
-Then add small amounts of yellow
+Then add small amounts of yellow to the ground and trees.

 = Step 12=

 Now you get to blend!
 Use the tip of a cotton swab to blend the roof and chimney.
 Then use a different end to blend the windows and door and another cotton swab to blend the house walls.
 Use another cotton swab to blend the trees, then a different end to blend the sky.